Impact Sound Transmission

 Maximize the level of impact sound attenuation of your products

 Identify your products response to impact noise and how it is transferred from one room to the space below.
 Dealing with single or multi-family dwellings, where the presence of people in a room above can be detected daily through footsteps or the dropping of objects, results in the necessity to verify the ability of your product to mitigate those sounds.

 Take advantage of North America’s most advanced acoustical test lab.
-With extensive experience testing to AAMA, ANSI, ASTM, ISO and SAE standards, we have the proficiency you need to help determine the level of impact sound transmission of your products.
+With extensive experience testing to ANSI, ASTM, and ISO standards, we have the proficiency you need to help determine the level of impact sound transmission of your products.